uptechteam/fe-cookbook/styling/styled-components.md

 ## Styling nested components

+> **Note:** Don't use deep nesting(more than one level of nesting)!

-Styled-components allows you to style nested components within your styled component.
+`Styled-components` allows you to style nested components within your styled component.
 Here's an example:

 ```js
 // styles.js